3rdn4x3l4/RS1/README.md

 ### static IP

-To get a static IP we need to change the default settings of the network interface which is DHCP when installing the VM, the file is `/etc/network/interfaces`:
+To get a static IP we need to change the default settings of the network interface which uses DHCP when installing the VM, the file is `/etc/network/interfaces`:
 ```
 # The primary network interface
 allow-hotplug enp0s3